Pereira-Romeo/My_lib/README.md

 for an exemple of how to compile with this library, take a look a the Makefile at the root.

-## Known Issues (work in progress)
+# Known Issues (work in progress)

-a lot of the function's descriptions aren't up to date with new standards in the header files
+Most of the doc string in the header files are not up to date with new standards

+the coding style checker does not work with this repo for some reason, but it does work when copying this repo inside another project, i do not know what the error is.
+I tried adding the coding style check to git actions but these ones crash aswell...

+# Dependencies
 ## external dependencies (this section is probably not up to date)

 my_math is fully independant (except for base_switcher.c, depends on write())